 Why Not Just Use All-Purpose Flour?

 All-purpose flour works fine, but its higher protein content (around 10-12%) can make crackers denser and slightly chewier.
-With soft wheat, you get a lighter, crispier texture while maintaining enough structure to handle toppings like blue cheese or dips.
+Soft wheat gives you a lighter, crispier texture.
+It also maintains enough structure to handle toppings like blue cheese or dips.

 Substituting Soft Wheat Flour in Sourdough Seed Crackers

-If you don’t have soft wheat flour, you can swap it out with other flour, though the texture and flavor may change slightly.
+If you don’t have soft wheat flour, you can swap it out with other flour.
+The texture and flavor change slightly.
 Here’s how different substitutes would affect your seeded sourdough crackers:

 1. All-Purpose Flour (1:1 Substitute)